Enrollment Policies for Graduate Students

 Five-year Completion Deadline

-Your five-year deadline date is displayed on your course record sheet, which is available, once you are admitted, via online services, Academic Progress Reports.
+Your five-year deadline date is displayed on your course record sheet, which is available, once you are admitted, via MyDCE, Academic Progress Reports.
 For details regarding how the five-year deadline is calculated, please review your specific degree-field requirements web page.

 If all requirements have not been satisfied by your deadline date, your candidacy will automatically expire and you are removed from the program.
 Your transcript will reflect this new status: CE (candidacy expired).